dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 Some `variables` may include arrays and objects; they *should* inherit the same standard.
 An exception to this standard is if the right hand is a method that returns a promise, In which case you should use PascalCase.

-For example, I want to fetch data for the players characterProgression; I would use an `await axios.get()`.
+For example, I want to fetch data for the players characterProgression; I would use `await axios.get()`.
 This means that the variable I assign the response to is going to follow the PascalCase scheme.

 ### HTML/CSS